 La Maddalena – When you stop on the island that gives the archipelago its name, you can enjoy a walk and do some shopping in the charming La Maddalena city centre.
 You’ll have time to take a stroll to discover the port of Cala Gavetta and its many fishing boats and to admire the picturesque church of Santa Maria Maddalena, Patron Saint of the Island

 All in all, this day boat tour around La Maddalena takes you to some of the most beautiful little islands that you are ever likely to see.
-Chances are high that it will be one of the highlights of your Sardinia itinerary.
+Chances are high that it will be one of the highlights of your time in Sardinia.

 3 Great Reasons to Take a La Maddalena Boat Trip